bradleyreaney/accessibility-eval-crew/README.md

 - Python 3.8+
 - OpenAI API key (or other LLM provider)
 - PDF files for audit report and remediation plans

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## Support

+If you encounter any issues or have questions, please [open an issue](https://github.com/bradleyreaney/accessibility-eval-crew/issues) on GitHub.